PycomCompanion/pycomcompanion/README.md

-# PycomCompanion
+# SigfoxCompanion
 A Basic Android App Companion for PyCom Devices

 ## About
-This app is designed for use with PyCom devices which use the SiPy board and the Sigfox protocol.
+Previously PycomCompanion, this app is designed for use with PyCom Sigfox-Enabled devices which use the SiPy board and the Sigfox protocol.
 Any data sent from a device using the SiPy, such as a PyTrack or PySense, can be viewed in this app.

-PyCom Companion is in an early stage and is not considered complete yet.
+Sigfox Companion is in an early stage and is not considered complete yet.
 More work has yet to be done.
 It was created as an in-house way for us to easily view and manage the data coming from our multiple Sigfox-enabled PyTrack and PySense devices.

 ## Screenshots
 Screenshots can be found on [Imgur](http://imgur.com/a/Ipkch).

 Screenshots taken on a rooted Nexus 6.
+May be slightly outdated.

 ## Known Bugs
 - Dialogue box for adding device will disappear when switching into split-screen